 This is a sign that the potency is no longer working.
 You said the dog’s itching had increased, you gave the remedy, and nothing happened.
-So the remedy has lost its “punch”.
+So the remedy has lost its “punch”, its power.
 You have to “plus” your bottle (raise the potency) at least once, possibly 2 or 3 times.
 It’s very simple.
 Pour out 90% of your bottle, refill with water half way, succuss 40 times.
 You’re now one potency higher.
-See if that works, see if the itching stops.
+See if that works, if the itching stops.
 If not, plus your bottle again.

 D: Just wait for one more day, if no improvement repeat the dose again.

 No, no, no, the potency has stopped working!
 Nothing good can come from repeating it again, maybe another aggravation?